DCotterill/halixia-hugo/content/ma/support-the-arts-352.md

 8 ways you can support your local arts community

-Find out how to support your local arts community and know you are helping build a healthy, robust and diverse society.
+Find out how to support arts in your local community, knowing you are helping build a healthy, robust and diverse society.

-When you think of some of the most culturally diverse and renowned cities on Earth, they all have one thing in common a healthy vibrant arts scene.
+When you think of some of the most culturally diverse and renowned cities on Earth, they all have one thing in common – communities with a healthy vibrant arts scene.
 From local galleries to life-size wall murals, a community full of art is a community full of culture.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |